ktarrant/overwatch_skills/README.md

 of each character.

 # Proof of Concept Idea

+## Character and Map Scores
-Characters are given a 1-10 ranking in the following categories:
+Characters are given a 1-10 score in the following categories:
 - Mobility: Characters with abilties that allow them to move faster or take high ground have high Mobility score.
 - Power: Characters with high damage output or high healing output per